DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 ## Importing annotated March 2020 Release files into R and Python visualization resources

 Each Release dataset has gene expression matrices containing cell clustering information and annotated cell types.
 This annotated expression matrix is provided in two file formats: a loom and a h5ad.
 Both file types are named with an “_annotated_v1” suffix and can be found under Release Files on the [main Release page](data.humancellatlas.org/explore/releases/2020-mar).
-The normalized matrices were generated using the Cumulus workflow and annotated using published cell types (see more details in the [Methods]data.humancellatlas.org/releases/2020-mar/methods).
+The normalized matrices were generated using the Cumulus workflow and annotated using published cell types (see more details in the [Methods](data.humancellatlas.org/releases/2020-mar/methods)).

 Use the suggested code below to view annotated loom and h5ad files in [Pegasus](https://pegasus.readthedocs.io/en/latest/), [Seurat](https://satijalab.org/seurat/), and [SCANPY](https://github.com/theislab/scanpy).
-You can use the [Cumulus documentation](https://cumulus.readthedocs.io/en/latest/cumulus.html#load-cumulus-results-into-pegasus) to learn more about importing the annotated expression matrices into these Python and R resources.
+You can view the [Cumulus documentation](https://cumulus.readthedocs.io/en/latest/cumulus.html#load-cumulus-results-into-pegasus) to learn more about importing the annotated expression matrices into these Python and R resources.
+For the examples below, we use files from the 2020-Mar-Landscape-Adult-Liver-10x dataset.

 ### Pegasus
 [Pegasus](https://pegasus.readthedocs.io/en/latest/) is a Python package used by Cumulus for analyzing very large single-cell transcriptomes.
-The following 2020-Mar-Landscape-Adult-Liver-10x examples were tested using Python v3.7.5 and Pegasus v0.16.11.
+The following example files were tested using Python v3.7.5 and Pegasus v0.16.11.

 In Python, load the annotated h5ad file using: